pca006132/PCC/README.md

 + Compile advancement modules, chains, normal commands.
 (Currently all outputs are advancement files)
 + Run javascripts when compiling, so users can generate commands on the fly.
 (Can change the parameters easily later)
 + Define custom annotation, custom commands.
++ Simple syntax to generate advancements for detection.
 + Let users to choose which module to compile.
 (2 options: default compile all modules, compile a set of modules depends on the command line parameter)

 ## Install